youssefBa1/Landing-Page-for-Restaurant-Menu/README.md

 # Landing-Page-for-Restaurant-Menu

-## Getting Started
+##Technologies Used

-this project is developed with :
+This project was developed using the following technologies:

--react with typescript
+React with TypeScript
--node js
+Node.js
--mongodb
+MongoDB
--tailwind
+Tailwind CSS

 ### Prerequisites